-- Maternity leave: after the compulsory Maternity leave period, the father of the child has the right to use the remaining period of Maternity leave, if the mother agrees and transfers the right to Maternity leave to the father in a written form. - After the compulsory Maternity leave, a parent can use the remaining period of leave on a part-time basis, in which case the duration is doubled with compensation at half the level of full-time leave.
-The period of part-time leave taken after a child reaches 6 months of age cannot exceed the period of parttime leave taken before the child reaches this age, and the maximum period of part-time leave is until 9 months after birth. - Maternity exemption from work/maternity care for the child: from day 71 and in the case of the mother starting employment, she can terminate the use of maternity exemption from work/maternity care for the child, in which case the father of the child has the right to the remaining share of the unused leave.
-In the latter case, the mother must, along with the request for termination of the right, also submit a request for the transfer of the right to the father.
+Maternity leave.
+After the compulsory Maternity leave, a parent can use the remaining period of leave on a part-time basis, in which case the duration is doubled with compensation at half the level of full-time leave.
+The period of part-time leave taken after a child reaches 6 months of age cannot exceed the period of part-time leave taken before the child reaches this age, and the maximum period of part-time leave is until 9 months after birth.